ssilver51/GABF/README.md

 After exhaustive exploration of all this data, it seems reasonable to ask: **Are GABF-medal-awarded beers any better than other beers?**
 <br>
 <br>
 To answer this, I pulled in a dataset from [Kaggle](https://www.kaggle.com/rdoume/beerreviews) containing **1,672,016** beer reviews pulled from a review website called [BeerAdvocate](https://www.beeradvocate.com/).
+We assume each of these reviews is independent and identically distributed.
 <br>
 <br>
 This dataset contained beer names, brewery names, and a few review scores rated 1-5.
 Let's explore one score in particular, the **overall score**.